thewunder/corma/README.md

 * Can save multiple objects in a single query (using an upsert)
 * Makes it easy to cache and avoid database queries
 * Supports soft deletes
+* Makes it easy to handle transactions in a Unit of Work
 * Allows for customization through symfony events

 Corma doesn't:

 * Autoload or lazy load relationships by default
-* Have any Unit of Work concept, everything is executed right away
 * Do migrations or code generation

 Works in MySql and PostgreSQL.